Sessile drop technique: Probe liquid

-The surface energy is measured in units of Joules per area, which is equivalent in the case of liquids to surface tension, measured in Newtons per meter.
+The surface energy is measured in units of joules per square meter, which is equivalent in the case of liquids to surface tension, measured in newtons per meter.
 The overall surface tension/energy of a liquid can be acquired through various methods using a tensiometer or using the pendant drop method and maximum bubble pressure method.

 The interface tension at the interface of the probe liquid and the solid surface can additionally be viewed as being the result of different types of intermolecular forces.
-As such, surface energies can be subdivided according to the various interactions that cause them, such as the surface energy due to dispersive (e.g. van der Waals forces) and other interactions (e.g. hydrogen bonding, polar interactions, acid/base interactions, etc.).
+As such, surface energies can be subdivided according to the various interactions that cause them, such as the surface energy due to dispersive (e.g. van der Waals forces) and other interactions (e.g. hydrogen bonding, polar interactions, acid–base interactions, etc.).
 It is often useful for the sessile drop technique to use liquids that are known to be incapable of some of those interactions (see table 1).
 For example, the surface tension of all straight alkanes is said to be entirely dispersive, and all of the other components are zero.
-This is algebraically useful, as it eliminates a variable in certain cases, and makes these liquids essential testing materials.
+This is algebraically useful, as it eliminates a variable in certain cases and makes these liquids essential testing materials.